Spanning Structures in Walker--Breaker Games: Introduction

+Doubly biased $(a:b)$ Maker—Breaker Connectivity game and Hamilton Cycle game are studied in \cite{HMS11, MM13} where the lower and upper threshold biases in both games are established for all relevant values of $a$, and for most values these bounds are quite sharp.
 Although $(a:b)$ Maker--Breaker games are studied much less then unbiased games or $(1:b)$ games, there are examples of games where just a slight change in bias changes the outcome of the game.
 One such example is the \emph{diametar-}$2$ game, i.e.\ the game where the board is $E(K_n)$ and the winning sets are all spanning subgraphs of $K_n$ with the diameter at most $2$.
 This game, when played in $(1:1)$ setup, is known to be Breaker's win.
 However, it is shown in~\cite{BMP09} that $(2:2)$ diameter-$2$ game is Maker's win.
-There are also other examples of the so-called doubly biased games (see e.g.\cite{BMP09, BeckBook, HKSSbook}).
+There are also other examples of the so-called doubly biased games (see e.g.\ \cite{BeckBook, HKSSbook, BMP09}).

 Now, as mentioned at the beginning, we are interested in the Walker--Breaker games, where Walker (playing the role of Maker) is restricted by the way of choosing her edges.
 Namely, she has to choose her edges according to a walk, i.e.\ for her starting position $v$ she can choose any vertex, and when it is her turn to play, she can claim any edge $vw$ incident to $v$ not previously claimed by Breaker (but it can be previously claimed by herself).
 After that, the vertex $w$ becomes her current position.
 The study of this type of games was initiated by Espig, Frieze, Krivelevich and Pegden in~\cite{EFKP15} and further developments were made by Clemens and Tran in~\cite{CT16}.
 When playing with bias $1$, Walker cannot claim any spanning structure for any $b\geq 1$ in the $(1:b)$ Walker--Breaker games, as Breaker can easily isolate a vertex in her graph by choosing in each move an edge between some fixed vertex, say $u$, isolated in Walker's graph, and Walker's current position and another $b-1$ arbitrary edges also incident with $u$.
 Therefore, to help Walker, we increase the bias by just one, and look at two $(2:b)$ Walker--Breaker games.
 It turns out that this small increase in the bias makes a big difference for Walker in terms of claiming a spanning structure in a graph.